 Free CFA Level III: Private Markets Infrastructure Practice Questions

-Study infrastructure investing for CFA Level III.
-Questions cover infrastructure fund structures, public-private partnerships, valuation approaches, and the risk-return profile of infrastructure assets.
+Infrastructure investing on CFA Level III covers infrastructure fund structures, public-private partnerships (PPPs), DCF and comparable valuation approaches, and the risk-return profile of core, core-plus, and value-add infrastructure assets.

 2026 Syllabus